-- Drive defensively.

-- Don't drink and drive.

-- Adjust your inside rearview mirror to reduce the glare from headlamps behind you.

-- Since you can't see as well, you may need to slow down and keep more space between you and other vehicles. - Slow down, especially on higher speed roads.
-Your headlamps can light up only so much road ahead. - In remote areas, watch for animals. - If you're tired, pull off the road in a safe place and rest.
+- Drive defensively. - Do not drink and drive. - Adjust your inside rearview mirror to reduce the glare from headlamps behind you. - Since you cannot see as well, you may need to slow down and keep more space between you and other vehicles. - Slow down, especially on higher speed roads.
+Your headlamps can light up only so much road ahead. - In remote areas, watch for animals. - If you are tired, pull off the road in a safe place and rest.